Fort Chambers / Poor Farm Site Planning

 Healing Across Generations; Healing Heart, Land, and Soul

-by A J, 4 months ago
+by A J, about 1 year ago

 Farm and historic Queen Anne House first came about and the stories of both the people who served there and were helped there as well.
 Where are their descendants now?
 Are they still in the area?
 Do they have stories to share?
 What were the conditions like back then?
 It would also be healing to have one day each year that the community gathers on the site with a healing City held event that is lead by as many of the people who are direct descendants of each of these pivotal time periods.